Herbert Gerigk

-During the Second World War Gerigk took a leading role in the persecution of Jews.
-He headed the Office of Music in Einsatzstab Reichsleiter Rosenberg, and was a driving force in all activities of the 'Music Special Staff' in occupied countries.
-The activity included the plunder of cultural property in the occupied countries and its transport to Germany.
-In occupied France alone, Gerigk's investigators carried out robberies over two years from 34,500 Jewish houses or apartments, including those of Emmerich Kálmán, Darius Milhaud, Fernand Halphen, Arno Poldes, and Gregor Piatigorsky.
+During the Second World War, Gerigk headed the Office of Music in Einsatzstab Reichsleiter Rosenberg, and was a driving force in all activities of the 'Music Special Staff' in occupied countries.
+The activity included the expropriation of cultural property in the occupied countries and its transport to Germany.
+In occupied France alone, Gerigk's investigators over two years carried out confiscations from 34,500 Jewish houses or apartments, including those of Emmerich Kálmán, Darius Milhaud, Fernand Halphen, Arno Poldes, and Gregor Piatigorsky.
 Of the machinery of destruction of the Holocaust, Gerigk wrote in 1942: "The question must be raised as to whether it is appropriate, given the liquidation of European Jewry, to permit Jewish half-breeds as cultural workers in any form."

 In 1943 he became chief editor of the music magazine promoted by Rosenberg, Music in War; in 1944 he was promoted to SS-Hauptsturmführer.

-After the Second World War Gerigk was never brought to justice for his complicity in the Holocaust.
-Although his Nazi past prevented an academic career, he worked as a music critic at the Dortmund Ruhr-Nachrichten.
+After World War II, Gerigk's association with the Nazis prevented an academic career.
+However, he worked as a music critic at the Dortmund Ruhr-Nachrichten.
 In 1954 he wrote a Dictionary of Music, which was issued by the same firm (Bernhard Hahnefeld) that had published him during the Nazi era.